dzangolab/generator-dzangolab-iac/generators/do-swarm-workers/templates/do-swarm-workers/README.md

 * Copy `.env.example` to `.env` and update your DigitalOcean Personal Access Token.

-* Set the default organization
+* If using the Pulumi cloud as backend, set the default organization

 ```bash
 pulumi org set-default {your organization}